 - Technical Consulting-Cerner

 Solving both the current and future problems around duplicate records helped Children's improve the quality of patient care and increase physician acceptance of the new EHR.
-The duplicate record rate was initially reduced from 22.0% to two tenths of 1% (0.2%) and eight years later it remains an exceptionally low 0.14%.
+The duplicate record rate was initially reduced from 22.0% to two tenths of 1% (0.2%) and it remains an exceptionally low 0.14%.
 The 5 FTEs initially tasked with resolving duplicate records have been reduced to less than one FTE.

-Children's Medical Center in Dallas:
+Children's Health Dallas:

-Children's Medical Center in Dallas made a major financial commitment to an EHR, but when the data from the old master patient index (MPI) was loaded into the new system, big problems arose.
+Children's Health Dallas made a major financial commitment to an EHR, but when the data from the old master patient index (MPI) was loaded into the new system, big problems arose.
 Because the new system's search routine was programmed to deal only with exact matches, something as minor as a misspelled name, or even the lack of a space or a comma between a first and last name, yielded a separate medical record.

 When physicians or the medical staff searched those records, previous medical histories, x-rays, laboratory and test results might or might not be